Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Numerical methods

 Hence to maintain accuracy through $u=h_h$, we just reduce the global timestep near the horizon.
 This works because near the horizon the solution changes rapidly in $u$ but not in $x$.
 In type-II critical collapse, most of the computation is in the approximately self-similar phase, and so is not affected by this relatively inefficient method of mesh refinement.
 After some experimentation we have come up with the timestep

 where

 with $C_3=0.001$.
 Note $\Delta u_3$ and hence $\Delta u_4$ is not proportional to $\Delta x$, in contrast to $\Delta u_1$ and $\Delta u_2$.

 If we want to evolve through a horizon, where $R_{,x}=0$, we cannot use the numerical time step $\Delta u_1$.
 In double-null gauge $B=0$, the time step $\Delta u_2$ is not defined.
 The time steps $\Delta u_3$ and $\Delta u_4$ cannot be used for convergence testing as $\Delta u_3$ is independent of $\Delta x$.
-As an alternative to all these, for example if we want to test convergence of a solution where $R_{,x}=0$ occurs, we can also use the simple timestep
+As an alternative to all these, for example if we want to test convergence of a solution in double-null gauge where $R_{,x}=0$ occurs, we also use the simple fixed timestep